 The Making(s) of Me—Romantic Comedy Author

-As I approached adolescence, that wish fulfilment wasn’t looking promising.
-Thing is, I secretly hated the storybook princess.
-She, with her Cinderella complex just itching for the opportunity to tell a man, ‘You complete me’.
-(This, probably in sign language because she could barely string a coherent sentence together.)
+As I approached adolescence, that wish fulfilment wasn’t looking too promising.
+The thing is, I had come to dislike the storybook princess.
+She, with her impossibly small waist and her Cinderella complex—itching for the opportunity to tell a man, ‘You complete me’—made me want to barf.

 Still, the road most travelled beckoned.
-The lure of the picture-perfect Disney princess with her animated life was hard to resist.
+The lure of the picture-perfect Disney princess and her animated life were hard to resist.
 The pull of authorship was a way off.
 And anyway, I had some living to do first.

 So.
-I ate salad, wore froufrou frocks, and found a prince.
-I was living all right, but it was life in the not-so-fast lane.
+I ate salad, got the waistline, wore froufrou frocks and found a prince.
+I was living, all right, but it was life in the not-so-fast lane.

-I hosted Tupperware parties and hung with other princesses, schmoozing about stuff like … how to prevent lipstick bleed or how to avoid chiffon cake sag.
+I hosted Tupperware parties and hung with other princesses, schmoozing about stuff like … how to prevent lipstick bleed or how to avoid chiffon cake sag or how to fold a fitted sheet.
 I had become that girl.

-From a worm’s-eye view, I saw that my childhood dream had indeed come true.
-I also got that the prince, even with all his fancy footwork, couldn’t save me from the monstrous voices deep in the psyche.
+I got that I had got my childhood wish.
+I also got that the prince, even with all his fancy footwork, couldn’t save me from the monstrous voices in the depths.

-And though writing felt like the most natural thing to do and I felt more alive than I had during my pseudo charmed existence, it was like drowning in slops.
+And though writing seemed like the most natural thing to do and I felt more alive than I had during my pseudo charmed existence, it was like drowning in slops.

 Then, just when I thought I couldn’t take any more, comedy emerged from the wreckage.

 A Meaty Existence